dpella/masterthesisproposals2024/openWebDP.md

 - You will need to connect the different end-points of the WebDP API to OpenDP, which is program in Rust.
-- As a more academic question, the project should evaluate and suggest modification to the WebDP API based on how well it fits OpenDP.
+- On the academic side, the project should evaluate and suggest modification to the WebDP API based on how well it fits OpenDP.

 ## What would you learn by doing this project?